golang-ui/nuklear/README.md

 $ go install github.com/golang-ui/nuklear/nk
 ```

 Hint: use `-tags sdl2` to run with SDL2 instead of GLFW.
+SDL2 requires additional installation process, see [SDL2](https://github.com/veandco/go-sdl2).
+Use GLFW if you want to stay go-get-able.

 ### Android demo